 - Other Company-affiliated service providers who facilitate employment-related functions and are disclosed to employees in advance: Blue Shield of California, Kaiser Permanente, Delta Dental, VSP, MetLife, PayPro, HealthiestYou, and Principal as needed in connection with company offered benefits.

-- Government/Regulatory agencies and/or designated legal representatives as required by law including Cal/OSHA, the Employment Development Department, the Department of Industrial Relations, the Civil Rights Department, the Equal Employment Opportunity Commission, the Department of Labor, and the Mine Safety and Health Administration.
+- Government/Regulatory agencies and/or designated legal representatives as required by law including Cal/OSHA, the Employment Development Department, the Department of Industrial Relations, the Civil Rights Department, the Equal Employment Opportunity Commission, the Department of Labor, the U.S. Department of Homeland Security, and the Mine Safety and Health Administration.

 SALE OF PERSONAL INFORMATION

 The Company does not engage in the sale of Personal Information related to employees or job applicants.

 PRIVACY RIGHTS UNDER THE CALIFORNIA CONSUMER PRIVACY ACT